 Inventions are protected by Greek Law 1733/1987 on technology transfer, inventions and technological innovation (Patent Law).
 A patent is granted by means of an administrative procedure that is carried out before the OBI.
-The OBI grants an absolute (unrestricted and unrestrained) and exclusive right for holding and exploiting a certain patent to the inventor.
+The OBI grants an absolute and exclusive right for holding and exploiting a certain patent to the inventor.